wp-plugins/event-registration/readme.txt

 == Change Log ==

 = Version 6.00.07 =
-* changed DB Installation and Upgrade to simplfly and condition upgrading
+* Changed DB Installation and Upgrade to simplfly and condition upgrading
 * Added sponsor section
 * Moved all admin scripts and style to enqueue.
+* Resolved depricated options issue
+* Added system alerts

 = Version 6.00.06 =
 * changed DB uninstall feature from a hidden deactivate feature to a menu choice.